 Elevation: 11,815 ft

-Castle Peak may not reach 12,000 feet but it is every bit as impressive and as difficult to climb as the 12ers.
-It is also, in my opinion, one of the state’s top ten peaks when it comes to the “beauty” category.
-I hope the following photos document my opinion.
-I climbed the peak’s Big Gully Route, which is a classic in my opinion, but it involves a longer access.
-There are also five photos for the Big Gully Route farther down the page.
+Castle Peak doesn’t reach 12,000 feet but it is every bit as impressive and as difficult to climb as the 12ers.
+It is also, in my opinion, one of the Idaho’s Top Ten Peaks when it comes to beauty.
+I hope that the following photos support my opinion.
+I climbed the peak’s Big Gully Route, which is a classic, but it involves a longer access.
+There are five photos of the Big Gully Route farther down the page.

 Big Gully Route